Touriva/masternode-install/README.md

 3) **A Windows local wallet.**
 4) **An SSH client such as [Bitvise](https://dl.bitvise.com/BvSshClient-Inst.exe) or Terminal if you are on Mac**

-## Recommended specs per X amount of nodes:
+## Recommended specs per X amount of Masternodes:
 1) **Per GB of ram: 4 nodes**
 2) **Per CPU core: 6 to 8 nodes (depends on how good the CPU is)**
+3) **Make sure that your VPS has a good internet connection with a low ping**

 ***note that these are just recommendations if you want to add more nodes it can result in instability***